RegularTetragon/Lua-First-Class-Types/README.md

     Run = function(self)
         self.speedX = 30;
     end;
-    --this is private and untyped as it's not declared in any of the interfaces speedX = 0;
+    --these are private and untyped as it's not declared in any of the interfaces speedX = 0;
     speedY = 0;
     positionX = 0;